Moosphan/Material-ProgressView/README.md

 - V1.0.1:

->update the interface of `HorizontalProgressUpdateListener` and `CircleProgressUpdateListener`, add two methods to get back the animation state.
+Update the interface of `HorizontalProgressUpdateListener` and `CircleProgressUpdateListener`, add two methods to get back the animation state.

 ## Thanks to